robertmartin8/PyPortfolioOpt/docs/index.rst

     </embed>

-PyPortfolioOpt is a library that implements portfolio optimisation methods, including classical efficient frontier techniques and Black-Litterman allocation, as well as more recent developments in the field like shrinkage and Hierarchical Risk Parity, along with some novel experimental features like exponentially-weighted covariance matrices.
+PyPortfolioOpt is a library that implements portfolio optimization methods, including classical efficient frontier techniques and Black-Litterman allocation, as well as more recent developments in the field like shrinkage and Hierarchical Risk Parity, along with some novel experimental features like exponentially-weighted covariance matrices.